sap-tutorials/btp-foundation/tutorials/btp-cf-buildpacks-java-create/btp-cf-buildpacks-java-create.md

 ---

 ### Log on to SAP BTP

-First, you need to connect to the SAP BTP, Cloud Foundry environment with your productive subaccount.
+First, you need to connect to the SAP BTP, Cloud Foundry environment with your trial or enterprise (productive) subaccount.
 Your Cloud Foundry URL depends on the region where the API endpoint belongs to.
 To find out which one is yours, see:  [Regions and API Endpoints Available for the CF Environment] (https://help.sap.com/products/BTP/65de2977205c403bbc107264b8eccf4b/f344a57233d34199b2123b9620d0bb41.html?version=Cloud)

 In this tutorial, we use `eu20.hana.ondemand.com` as an **example**.

 1. Open a command-line console.

 2. Set the Cloud Foundry API endpoint for your subaccount.
-Execute (using your actual region URL):
+Run the following command  (using your **actual** region URL):

     ```Bash/Shell
     cf api https://api.cf.eu20.hana.ondemand.com
     ```
-3. Log in to SAP BTP, Cloud Foundry environment:
+3. Log on to the SAP BTP, Cloud Foundry environment:

     ```Bash/Shell
     cf login